All articles

 6. Create a Compelling Value Proposition

 High-potential executives respond to opportunities that offer strategic transformation challenges, market expansion initiatives, cultural leadership roles in purpose-driven organizations, or innovation mandates requiring their specific expertise.
 Financial compensation is table stakes.
-Purpose and impact close the deal.
+Purpose, scope, and the quality of the team they will inherit close the deal.

 7. Structure the Onboarding Properly